Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class7/README.md

 Identify antibiotic resistance genes with [ARIBA](https://github.com/sanger-pathogens/ariba) directly from paired end reads
 ----------------------------------------------------------

-ARIBA identifies antibiotic resistance genes by running local assemblies and can also be used for MLST calling.
-The input is a FASTA file of reference sequences (antibiotic resistance genes) and paired sequencing reads.
-ARIBA reports which of the reference sequences were found, plus detailed information on the quality of the assemblies and any variants between the sequencing reads and the reference sequences.

 [ARIBA](https://github.com/sanger-pathogens/ariba/wiki) (Antimicrobial Resistance Identification By Assembly) is a tool that identifies antibiotic resistance genes by running local assemblies.
-The way it works is - takes the input paired end reads and maps them to the reference sequences contained in the provided database.
+The way it works is - takes the input paired end reads and maps them to the reference sequences of antibiotic resistance genes contained in the provided database (e.g. [CARD](https://card.mcmaster.ca/)).
 If the reads map with sufficient coverage, it then assembles them into contigs and reports presence/absence of an antibiotic reference sequence.

 The input is a FASTA file of reference sequences (this can be a custome database of sequences or a public database containing all the preidentified anitibiotic resistance genes) and paired sequencing reads.
 ARIBA reports which of the reference sequences were found, plus detailed information on the quality of the assemblies and any variants between the sequencing reads and the reference sequences.